 - Chris Keller for Tobias Beecher in Oz.
 While Tobias points out that he has been in sexual relationships with men before (usually without his consent, not that he's willing to refer to it like that), he never loved another man before Keller and finds it difficult to understand how they can connect like a "man and a woman" would.

-- In Everybody Loves Raymond, Robert tells Ray about a fellow police officer who had no idea he was gay until his Closet Key came to the door one day (a pizza guy or cable guy or something), and they now live together in Hawaii.
+- In Everybody Loves Raymond, Robert tells Ray about a fellow police officer who had no idea he was gay until he met his Closet Key on vacation in Hawaii.
 Ray then considers the possibility that everyone has a Closet Key, and that neither of them have met "Mr. Right".
 This mentality lasts at least until the end of the episode: when confronted with an extremely attractive UPS worker, Ray is extremely uncomfortable until he leaves.
 At which point, he passionately kisses his wife just to make sure.

-- Brittany to Santana in Glee.
+- Brittany to Santana.
 An odd example where the two of them already had been best friends and sexual partners for a while when the Key-moment happened.
-What happened was this: Brittany and Santana were playing the Bi the Way-game, having numerous male partners while "just having fun" with each other behind closed doors.
+What happened was this: Brittany and Santana were playing the Friends with Benefits-game, having numerous male partners while "just having fun" with each other behind closed doors.
 This worked until Brittany got a serious boyfriend, and asked Santana to stop her bullshit and explain what she meant to her.
 A lot of thinking made Santana realize that she was only interested in Brittany, and that all those guys had been her way to hide her feelings from herself.